Dynatrace/perform-2022-hotday/modernizing-mainframe-monitoring/content/01_Deployment_and_Customization/index.md

    ![ConfCmd](../../assets/images/confcommand.png)

-- this will show you the configured CICS agent settings
+- This will show you the configured CICS agent settings

    ![Conf](../../assets/images/conf.png)